theiagen/public_health_bioinformatics/docs/contribution_guide.md

 2. Collect the following information for your new workflow:
      - Workflow Name - Link the name with a relative path to the workflow page in appropriate `docs/workflows/` subdirectory
      - Workflow Description - Brief description of the workflow
-     - Taxa - Options: "Any taxa", "Bacteria", "Mycotics", "Viral"
+     - Applicable Kingdom - Options: "Any taxa", "Bacteria", "Mycotics", "Viral"
-     - Workflow Type (_on Terra_) - Options: "Sample-level", "Set-level", or neither
+     - Workflow Level (_on Terra_) - Options: "Sample-level", "Set-level", or neither
      - Command-line compatibility - Options: "Yes", "No", and/or "Some optional features incompatible"
      - The version where the last known changes occurred (likely the upcoming version if it is a new workflow)
      - Link to the workflow on Dockstore (if applicable) - Workflow name linked to the information tab on Dockstore.